- Step 1A: select an assignment to grade from the Dashboard.

 Optional: To narrow your results select, Options and choose a grading period from the Filter By Grading Period drop-down menu.
 Assignments will appear in the grading period that they are due.
 See Creating or using an existing Grading Calendar for more information.

-Optional: Sort student list by their current grade, primary instrument, or last name.
+Optional: Sort student list by their current grade or last name.
 Use the arrows above each column to adjust how the student list is sorted.

 Use the Gradebook legend in the left corner to find Submitted.
 Select any blue tile to view a student's submitted assignment.